charleywolf/barbeque/README.md

 Barbeque is a web application which allows multiple people to control a Spotify Connect device at once.

-**Note: A song must already be playing (although it can be paused) before the dashboard can be used.**
+**Note: A song must already be in the player (although *it can be paused*) before the dashboard can be used.
+If a song is not already in the player at build-time, it will take up to 60 seconds for the song to propogate and display.**

 # Screenshots